katagha/ESP-RGB/README.md

 ### Requirements
 - ESP8266 (or compatible device).
-- MicroPython installed on the ESP8266. (! adding Documentation later )
+- MicroPython installed on the ESP8266.
 - A web browser to control the RGB LED.

 ### Installing MicroPython on ESP8266 (and ESP-like devices)